 TELECOMBeing the most affected sector from the slowdown and recently revealed scams, the telecom sector is still waiting for the good times to return.

 Once it was a booming industry with very few players to offer the service.
 Seeing the potential, many entered the sector.
 Telecom companies are now competing with each other and selling their products and services at much cheaper prices.

 To become leaders, the companies needed to add as many subscribers and for that they had to give attractive offers including low tariffs.
-With the introduction of 3G most of the service providers were able to provide faster and steady internet andit also will help the emergence of Value Added Service.

 The communication culture of an average Indian is changing, especially among youth who accounts for 65% of the population.